Customize Ubuntu 20 LTS Desktop

 A few example themes and Shell Themes, Icon Packs and Themes are below.

-Where to Put Theme Fles
+Where to Put Theme Files

 There are two places you can place your theme files.
 The first is your local user area so it will only be accessible to you.
 Or you can put it in the global user shared folder.